-Whether you’ve been a long time fan, or joined the party recently while watching the royal family hunting in Balmoral in the last season of Netflix’s The Crown, there’s no doubt the silk scarf has come back strong these days as the ultimate fashion accessory to complete an outfit.
-Iconic and versatile, there’s plenty of ways to put it at good use.
-If you’re not sure where to start, here’s a brief history of the silk scarf and a guide on how to wear it.
+Some of your customers have probably been long-time fans, others might have joined the party recently while watching the royal family hunting in Balmoral in the last season of Netflix’s The Crown, but there’s no doubt the silk scarf has come back strong these days as the ultimate fashion accessory to complete an outfit.
+Iconic and versatile, there are plenty of ways to put it to good use.
+To help your customers wear it in the right way, here’s a brief history of the silk scarf and a guide on how to wear it.

 With a story that dates back to the BC era, with no less than Egyptian Queen Nefertiti and Chinese Emperor Cheng as early adopters, the silk scarf officially became a symbol of status and class during the 17th century, when it differentiated higher rank Croatian soldiers from their lower rank colleagues (equipped with a cotton one).
 During the 19th century silk became synonymous with nobility and luxury, and coming the 20th century it had officially gained popularity as a worldwide fashion accessory.